EtaCassiopeia/tvi-charging-back-office/README.md

 ### Run the application using SBT

-Since there is only one executable application in the project, it's suffice to run the following command to run the application:
+Since there is only one executable program in the project, just run the following command to run the program:

 ```shell
 sbt run
 ```

 ### Run the application using docker-compose
-As an alternative to running the application using SBT, it's also possible to make a Docker images out of the project and run it using Docker or docker-compose:
+As an alternative to running the application using SBT, it's also possible to make a Docker image out of the project and run it using Docker or docker-compose:

 #### Create Docker image
-Run the following command to create a Docker image out of the project artifacts:
+Run the following command to create a Docker image out of the project's artifacts:

 ```shell
 sbt docker:publishLocal